-【End】We will give a lecture on "Best Practices for Translating Topic Documents" at the JTF Translation Festival.
+We will be giving a presentation on the theme of "Best Practices for Topic Document Translation" at the JTF Translation Festival.

 October 22, 2015

-【End】We will give a lecture on "Best Practices for Translating Topic Documents" at the JTF Translation Festival.
+We will be giving a presentation on the theme of "Best Practices for Topic Document Translation" at the JTF Translation Festival.

 Date and Time

-※Translation festival will be held all day from 9:00 AM.
+The translation festival is held all day starting from 9 AM.

 Location